lucasm/lucasm/README.md

 **Tech Lead & Specialist Frontend Software Engineer, based in Brazil 🇧🇷**

-Helping teams and products grow sustainably.
-Strong experience building and leading mission-critical, large-scale web applications and platforms used by millions of users and handling millions of BRL in daily transactions.
+Helping teams and products grow sustainably since 2017.
+Strong experience with Frontend Enginerring, building and leading mission-critical, large-scale web applications and platforms used by millions of users and handling millions of BRL in daily transactions.

-### Featured Projects
+### Featured Side Projects

 <ul>
   <li> 🟡